-Under Alternatives 1 and 3, turbidity is expected to remain the same during the winter and spring period, and the slightly reduced sediment load to the Delta would not result in a significant contribution to cumulative impacts on turbidity during the summer and fall.
-The Sediment Monitoring Plan and Adaptive Management for Sediment Diverted from the Sacramento River (Appendix 2D, Section 2D.5, Sediment Monitoring Plan and Adaptive Management for Sediment Diverted from the Sacramento River) will be implemented to monitor conditions under Project operations.
-Although there is potential for the creation of localized areas of sediment deposition under Alternatives 1 and 3, a decrease in the amount of flow generally causes a corresponding decrease in flow velocity that typically induces sediment deposition.
+Alternatives 1 and 3, a decrease in the amount of flow generally causes a corresponding decrease in flow velocity that typically induces sediment deposition.
 The relative amount of potential deposition would be limited because Alternative 1 or 3 diversions would only occur under higher flow regimes in the Sacramento River.
 These high flows would maintain sediment transport.
-As such, Alternative 1 or 3 would not result in a significant contribution to cumulative impacts on sediment deposition.
+As such, Alternative 1 or 3 would not result in a cumulative contribution to sediment deposition.
 Therefore, Alternative 1 or 3 would not cause an incremental impact that would be significant when added to the impacts on sediment deposition from other past, present, and reasonably foreseeable future actions.